kwinso/spotify-current-song/README.md

 # Spotify Watcher
-This script is written to print currently playing song on spotify.
+This script is created to print currently playing song on spotify.
 It uses Spotify's Web API, so it kinda watches for every device.

 # Setup